Andris Nelsons conducts Beethoven, Gubaidulina and Strauss

 Andris Nelsons (photo: Marco Borggreve)

 Beethoven’s Fourth Symphony is performed much less frequently than the heroic Third Symphony and the fateful Fifth Symphony.
-Unjustly so, because the work captivates with its originality, humour, and spirit.
+Unjustly so, because the work’s originality, humour, and spirit are truly captivating.
 Andris Nelsons, kapellmeister of the Gewandhaus Orchestra and music director of the Boston Symphony Orchestra, presents the symphony alongside Strauss’ Don Juan, a tone poem full of energy and sophisticated timbres.
-Baiba Skride also plays Sofia Gubaidulina’s violin concerto Dialog: Ich und Du – an intense, sometimes meditative, sometimes apocalyptic dialogue between solo and orchestra.
+And Baiba Skride plays Sofia Gubaidulina’s violin concerto Dialog: Ich und Du – an intense, sometimes meditative, sometimes apocalyptic dialogue between solo and orchestra.

 Berliner Philharmoniker